curationexperts/playbook/practices/css_and_js_guidelines.md

 # JavaScript
 - Use standard.js (<https://standardjs.com/>)
   - The most important parts:
-    - Two space indent
+    - Two-space indent
     - No semicolons
     - camelCase
     - Use single-quotes
     - No unused variables
 - Have a Jasmine, Capybara feature test, or both for additional JS functionality
 - Have a global object that is used as a namespace for the project, here's an example from [Tufts](https://github.com/curationexperts/epigaea/blob/master/app/assets/javascripts/tufts.js).
 The Hyrax object in object is also used this way.